Angelique (video game series)

 Angelique (アンジェリーク, Anjerīku) is a Japanese otome game series and media franchise.
 There are various OVAs, Drama CDs, Music CDs and Anime series, developed along with the base game, or broadcast on TV channels, etc. The series began in 1994 and has continued since.
 The latest entry in the series is Angelique Luminarise, released in 2021.

 The first game was released in 1994 on Super Famicom.
 This is the first otome game (dating sim for women) known in the world.
-Angelique series is also the first otome game series of the Neo Romance series by Ruby Party.
+The Angelique series is also the first otome game series of the Neo Romance series by Ruby Party.
 Currently, the games in this series are only published in Japanese.

 Plot

 The basic lore of the series is built around a Queen who fairly and wisely rules a Universe.
 By balancing elemental forces with the help of nine Guardians, she keeps the various planets in her domain stable and her people content.
 However, the powers of the Queen and the Guardians fade over time, and successors must be appointed.
 In the first game Angelique, the protagonist is a 17-year-old girl named Angelique Limoges who has been chosen by the current Queen and her aide Dia as one of two candidates from the Royal Smallney Girls' Academy to become the next Queen.
 She is transported to the Flying City to begin her final examination.

 Each of the candidates is given a land to populate.
 Whoever finishes populating their land first wins and becomes the next Queen.
 It is done with the help of nine Guardians who use their powers to make the people of the candidate's land happy, or to devastate their rival's lands.
 Along the way, the candidates become friends with the Guardians and can fall in love.
 If they choose love, they forfeit their chance to become Queen, but will live happily ever after.

 The story expands in later titles, but most entries in the series feature a girl named Angelique or a variant thereof (Enju or Ange) as the protagonist, with ever larger casts of characters.
 The roster of potential love interests swells to 19 characters in later titles (in Angelique Trois and Angelique Etoile).